groupserver/gs.group.member.leave.command/README.rst

 Notifications
 =============

+Three notifications are provided by this product.

+You have left:
-Two notifications are provided by this product.
-The *You have left* notification (``gs-group-member-leave-notification.html`` in the group context) tells the former member that he or she has left.
+  This notification tells the former member that he or she has left.
 It is sent from the **Support** email address, which is quite important: if it comes from the group that has been left then it is (highly) likely to be marked as spam.
+(Provided by ``gs-group-member-leave-notification.html`` in the group context.)

+Member has left:
-The *Member has left* notification (``gs-group-member-leave-left.html`` inthe group context) is sent to the group administrators telling them that the member has left.
+  This notification is sent to the group administrators telling them that the member has left.
+(Provided by ``gs-group-member-leave-left.html`` in the group context.)

+Not a member:
+  This notification is sent to the person who tried to leave the group, the email address did not match any member.
+Normally this occurs when the person has multiple email addresses and rewrite rules when receiving.
+The message to support that is embedded in this notification is the one that is most commonly seen by `OnlineGroups.net`_ support.
+(Provided by ``gs-group-member-leave-not-a-member.html`` in the **groups** context, not the group.)

 Resources
 =========